flatironinstitute/stan-playground/paper/paper.md

 code and data already populated.
 They can then begin editing, compiling, and running Stan models immediately, regardless of their local system configuration.

-A similar level of convenience could be achieved by performing both compilation and sampling on centrally provided server, but there are several issues with this approach.
+A similar level of convenience could be achieved by performing both compilation and sampling on a centrally provided server, but there are several issues with this approach.
 Sampling involves executing user-written code that could perform potentially-unbounded amounts of compute.
 Offering this as a public service would require authentication or rate-limiting.